-Firstly, a shared IP will have far more storage for a heavy website, and a faster connection to send this to any clients - that is, the ecommerce store’s customers - when they send a HTTP request to the web server.
+Firstly, a shared IP will have far more storage for a heavy website and a faster connection to send this to clients - that is, the eCommerce store’s customers - when they send an HTTP request to the web server.

 As requests can be dealt with faster, the connection can take far more people viewing and moving about the site.
-Furthermore, because there are significantly more available resources to be used, a large amount of traffic can be easily dealt with.
+Furthermore, because significantly more resources are available, a large amount of traffic can be easily dealt with.

 But the advantages of using a dedicated Internet Protocol, address over a shared one go way beyond just the speed of internet connection and the ability to deal with HTTP requests at a faster rate and greater capacity.

 In fact, using a dedicated IP has the backdoor advantage for many developers at big corporations who want to work on a new website without having it go live and accessible on the mainstream internet.